+In this section, we introduce the concept of edge coalitions and investigate their fundamental properties.

 \begin{definition} Let $G=(V,E)$ be a graph.
-An edge coalition in a graph $G$ consists of two disjoint sets of edges $E_1$ and $E_2$, neither of which is an edge dominating set but whose union $E_1\cup E_2$ is an edge dominating set.
-We say the sets $E_1$ and $E_2$ form an edge coalition, and are edge coalition partners. \end{definition}
+An edge coalition in $G$ is defined as two disjoint sets of edges $E_1$ and $E_2$, where neither $E_1$ nor $E_2$ is an edge-dominating set, but their union $E_1\cup E_2$ forms an edge-dominating set.
+We say that $E_1$ and $E_2$ form an edge coalition and refer to them as edge coalition partners. \end{definition}

-\begin{definition} An edge coalition partition, henceforth called an $ec$-partition, in a graph $G$ is an edge partition $\pi=\{E_1,\cdots,E_k\}$ such that every set $E_i$ of $\pi$ is either a singleton edge dominating set, or is not an edge dominating set but forms an edge coalition with another set $E_j$ in $\pi$.
-The edge coalition number $EC(G)$ equals the maximum order $k$ of an $ec$-partition of $G$, and an $ec$-partition of $G$ having order $EC(G)$ is called an $EC(G)$-partition. \end{definition}
+\begin{definition} An edge coalition partition, henceforth called an $ec$-partition, of a graph $G$ is an edge partition $\pi=\{E_1,\ldots,E_k\}$ such that every set $E_i$ of $\pi$ is either a singleton edge-dominating set, or is not an edge-dominating set but forms an edge coalition with another set $E_j$ in $\pi$.
+The edge coalition number, denoted by $EC(G)$, is the maximum order $k$ of an $ec$-partition of $G$, provided that such a partition exists.
+An $ec$-partition of order $EC(G)$ is called an $EC(G)$-partition. \end{definition}